 Trussle takes a lot of the hassle out of applying for a mortgage.
 You can apply at any time of day, rather than needing to make an appointment during business hours with an adviser.
 This is more convenient and means you don’t have to take unnecessary time out of your own working day.
-Trussle is also quick, promising a product recommendation within 20 minutes in some cases, rather than tortuous mortgage interviews that brokers or advisers may conduct which can take hours in some cases.
+Trussle is also quick, promising a product recommendation within 20 minutes in some cases.
 You don’t need to wait for items in the post and there is an environmentally friendly aspect as you can manage everything online, cutting out the need for piles of paperwork to complete.

 Applicants benefit from the experience of Trussle’s brokers so they can be instantly matched with products that the systems know best fits their criteria, rather than wasting time on an application with a bank that could be rejected and leave a mark on their credit report.

 Trussle can advise on most types of mortgages, although it will only work with lenders that pay procurement fees and that have relationships with brokers.
 Most lenders do work with brokers, so you will be getting access to most of the market, but Trussle highlights several that don’t, including Chelsea Building Society, Co-operative Bank, Cumberland Building Society, First Direct, Lloyds Bank and Yorkshire Building Society.